Macabresoft/Macabre2D/README.md

 ## Supported Platforms

-Macabresoft.Macabre2D.Framework and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
-The only exception is the Avalonia project, which still has a dependency on DirectX.
+Macabresoft.Macabre2D.Framework and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of October 2020.

 ## Git LFS

 You must install Git LFS (Large File Storage) to use this repository.
 [This article](https://help.github.com/en/articles/installing-git-large-file-storage) should assist you.

+## MonoGame Content Builder (MGCB)

+You must install the MGCB dotnet tool to run the editor.
+Full instructions can be found [here](https://docs.monogame.net/articles/tools/mgcb.html); however, here is a brief explanation:

+* Make sure the .NET Core SDK is installed
+* In a terminal, run `dotnet tool install -g dotnet-mgcb`

-## Source Code
+## Building from Source

 The full source code is available here from GitHub: